ARCHIT3024/Web-Dev/README.md

-This is a Web Development respiratory containg codes for different application websites.
+This is a Web Development repository containg codes for different application websites.